 Helping Kids Be Prepared, Stay Safe and Build Resilience

-Save the Children is committed to reducing the impact of disasters, whether natural or manmade, on children through effective preparedness, emergency response and recovery.
-As the the national leader in protecting children in emergencies, we’ve been on the front lines meeting children’s most critical needs in every major disaster since Hurricane Katrina.
+Save the Children is committed to reducing the impact of disasters on children through effective preparedness, emergency response and recovery.
+As the national leader in protecting children in emergencies, we’ve been on the front lines meeting children’s most critical needs in every major disaster since Hurricane Katrina.

 Your donation today can help provide immediate and long-term assistance to children in the U.S. impacted by disasters.

 How to Prepare Kids for Emergencies and Disasters